Rewards Strategy

 Why Points Seasons Change Your Rewards Math: The Definitive Guide to Airdrop ROI

 However, this shift introduces a dangerous mathematical trap.
-Unlike traditional cashback, where the value is fixed and immediate, 'Points' have no guaranteed price.
+Unlike traditional cashback, where the value is fixed and immediate, points have no guaranteed price.
 Their value is speculative, retroactive, and highly dependent on the behavior of other participants.
-This guide provides the definitive analytical framework for calculating the real-world ROI of these seasons, helping you decide when to 'grind' and when to stick to stable cashback.
+This guide provides an analytical framework for calculating the real-world ROI of these seasons, helping you decide when to grind and when to stick to stable cashback.

 The fundamental difference between points and cashback is the dilution factor.
 In a cashback model, if you spend $10,000, you get $20 (at 2%).
 Your reward is independent of every other user.